psychopy/psychopy/PsychoPy_BuilderDemos/README.txt

  - Navon (1977) - global/local processing in perception

+ - branchedExp - OK, this one isn't really an experiment.
+It just shows how to do branching in the builder

 Psychophysics studies
 --------------------------

- - Psychophysics staircase - using a staircase to get thresholds
+ - Psychophysics staircase - using a staircase to get a detection threshold

 Social Psychology